 Do we need to protect the package from tampering?

-Is there a potential consumer risk from product tampering?
+Is there a potential risk to consumers, if product tampering occurs?

-I know that was a lot of information, and I could keep going but for now, let’s move on to the next P.
+That was a lot of information about protective product packaging.
+We could keep going on about protection, but let’s move on to the second P of packaging: Promotion

-This is not an exhaustive list, in fact, you are probably aware of most of them.
-But I want to focus on number 3.
-If a consumer is looking at your product and you showcase how well it works with other products you offer, you can increase the overall value of that customer transaction by 3 or 4 times.
+This is not an exhaustive list, in fact, you are likely aware of most of them.
+But let’s specifically focus on number 3.
+Showing how your products work together, and encouraging your customers to purchase those other products, can increase the value of a customer transaction by 3 or 4 times.

 Your packages provide free advertising space for your other products.
-Do not miss the opportunity to provide additional value to customers while simultaneously selling more products.
+Don’t miss the opportunity to provide informative value to customers, while selling more products.

 “Why fit in when you were born to stand out?”
 Dr. Seuss

-Consumers can become overwhelmed with the amount of options when deciding on a product.
-Take advantage of this by designing packaging that is unique enough to stand out from all other options.
-But, do go so far that you design a package that is not what a customer expects from a product in that niche.
+Consumers can become overwhelmed with the number of options when making product decisions.
+Take advantage of this with a packaging design that is unique enough to stand out from all other options.
+But, don’t go so far that you design a package that is not what a customer expects from a product in that niche.
 Here is a quick checklist for the presentation section of packaging.

-2. Match expectations with the look and feel of what consumers expect from similar offerings
+- Match expectations with the look and feel expected from similar offerings

 Types Of Package Design: How Packaging Affects Customer Experience

 In case you haven’t been paying attention over the past few years, packaging design matters.
-For proof of this just go to YouTube and type in a product name and then add unboxing at the end of your search query.
-You will see no less than 20 videos all showing the unboxing experience of a product.
+For proof of this, go to YouTube and type in a product name and then add “unboxing” at the end of your search query.
+You will typically see no less than 20 videos all showing the unboxing experience of a product.

-The experience your consumers have with the packaging design of your product does not end at the store.
+Your customers’ experience with your product’s packaging design doesn’t end at the store.
 Oh no. The consumer experience extends far beyond the shelf.
 Let’s look at a few parts that make up the whole customer experience with the design and packaging.

 Outer Packaging And The Customer Experience

-The outer packing of your product does refer to the box used to ship your product.
+The outer packing of your product doesn’t refer just to the box used to ship your product.
 Rather the outer packaging is both an extension of your brand and a form of protection for your product.

 Let’s use laptops for this example.
 The box you carry out of the store with your laptop inside is the outer package.
 This will be the first interaction your brand has with a consumer’s senses.
 Do not miss this opportunity to leave a lasting impression.

-The 2 senses you are trying to impress are sight and touch.
-Your brand guide will guide the look of this packaging.
-The iconic packaging design of Apple’s MacBook Pro is the benchmark all other companies are trying to achieve.
-The sleek lines and minimalist design of the package automatically separate it from all other competitors on the shelf.
-(To clarify, this is less true at the time of publishing this article, but this was the case for a long time when they first came to the market.)
+The two senses you are trying to impress are sight and touch.
+Your corporate brand guide should guide the overall look of this packaging.
+The iconic packaging design of Apple’s MacBook Pro was a benchmark for other companies.
+The sleek lines and minimalist packaging design separated the product from any competitor.
+When the product first hit the market, its packaging was unlike anything else.
+Competitors have adjusted since then to keep up with packaging design trends.

-As you inspect the packaging, you will notice the smoothness and the minimal markings and branding.
-This, subconsciously, makes consumers connect the brand with ease and cleanliness.
-These subtle cues lend your product a unique unboxing experience.
+When you consider the packaging of Apple’s MacBook Pro, several points stand out.
+Notice its smoothness, minimal markings, and branding.
+This makes consumers connect the brand with ease and cleanliness.
+These types of subtle cues lend your product a unique unboxing experience.

-Once the box is opened and the product is revealed, this is the inner product packaging.
+Once consumers open the box and reveal the product, they see the inner packaging.

 Inner Packaging And The Customer Experience

 The inner packaging provides protection for your product.
 But it can do so much more.
 This is the first time a consumer will see the actual product.
-Take advantage of that and create a lasting and memorable experience for your customers.
+Create a lasting and memorable experience for your customers.

-We will continue with the laptop example here.
+We will continue with Apple’s laptop packaging example.

-The interior packaging affords the potential to encompass even more senses.
-Like the outer packaging, you have sight and feel, but you also have smell, hearing, and maybe even taste.
-Let’s focus on the smell and hearing part of the interior packing for now.
+The interior packaging affords the potential to activate even more senses.
+Like with the outer packaging, you still have sight and feel, but you also add smell, hearing, and possibly even taste, depending on your product.
+Let’s focus on the smell and hearing aspects of the interior packing for now.

-The most important aspect is protection.
-Protect your product from exposure to the elements, from spoiling, and preserve the freshness.
-This is where one of the most impressive innovations in packaging has happened.
-Resealable packages are a relatively new part of product packaging.
-This provides value to the customer in the areas; The ease of use and keeping your product fresh.
+The most important aspect of packaging is protection.
+It is imperative that you protect your product from exposure to the elements and spoiling, and preserve freshness.
+Resealable packages were one of the most impressive innovations in packaging.
+These packages were revolutionary in product packaging.
+Resealable packages provide value by increasing the ease of consumer use and product freshness.

 These will ensure a great product and brand experience with your consumers.